 - Scoop out some batter and lower it into the oil.

-- Wait for them to turn brown.
+- Wait for them to turn golden brown.

 Tips